 Strings

 In JavaScript, a string is a sequence of characters used to represent text.
 It can be a single character, a word, or even a whole sentence.
 Strings are enclosed within quotes.
-You can use single quotes ('
+You can use single quotes ('), double quotes ("), or backticks (`) to define a string.

 Creating Strings